 Obtaining US citizenship: answers to the main questions

 Are you thinking about applying for citizenship but still have questions?
-Edition CitizenPath offers answers to seven basic questions asked by people preparing to apply for Form N-400, Application for Naturalization, also known as the application for US citizenship.
+Edition CitizenPath provides answers to seven basic questions asked by people preparing to apply for Form N-400, Application for Naturalization, known as the application for US citizenship.

-An estimated 8 million permanent residents are eligible for citizenship, but exercise caution before taking this big step.
-Here's what many of them want to know.
+An estimated 8 million permanent residents are eligible for citizenship, but exercise caution before taking this important step.
+This is what most often interests many of them.

 Can I apply for citizenship with an expired green card?

-While you can use an expired green card to apply for citizenship, you need to understand that the next 8-12 months may pass without proof of permanent residence.
-An expired green card can create other problems, such as international travel, getting a job in the United States and a home loan.
+You can use an expired green card to apply for citizenship, but you should be aware that the next 8-12 months may pass without proof of permanent residence.
+An expired green card will create other problems, for example, with international travel, getting a job in the United States and a home loan.

 How much does it cost to apply for citizenship?